sh0ttky/safeguard/README.md

 # safeguard

-**safeguard** is a secure, Rust-based embedded device that automatically scans industrial and high risk appliances ( in host mode ), sanitizes, signs, and stores files.
+**safeguard** is a secure, Rust-based SOC embedded device that automatically scans, sanitizes, signs, and stores files.
 Designed for air-gapped, high-security military environments, it operates:

 on the **hardware** :

 a **1.8GHz Quad Cortex-A53** CPU, 4GB of **DDR4** RAM, 32GB of **eMMC** storage & a Variety of IO periphirals.

 on the **software** :

 - Custom **safeguard_linux** embedded distribution